We partner with local and global organizations to fulfill our call to philanthropy and love our neighbors.

 Find out about each of our mercy and missions partners below or contact our Mercy Ministry to learn more about what we're doing in our local community.

-NewCity is partnering with Homestretch to provide household supplies for their clients as a practical way to support these families on their journey towards self-sufficiency.
+In 2024, NewCity will continue to partner with Homestretch to provide household supplies on a quarterly basis for their clients as a practical way to support these families on their journey toward self-sufficiency.
 We will be collecting Home Care 'Kits', which include about 15-20 various household items to meet everyday needs.
-As a change from previous years, we are planning to have this drive on a quarterly basis throughout the year, as a way to provide more consistent support and adjust supplies based on changing needs.
+We've changed the sign-ups slightly: instead of signing up for the year, we will have you sign-up on a drive-by-drive basis.
+Our next collection date is on Sunday, February 25.
 To sign up and for additional details, click here.